 - Use the Active toggle to enable the schemas you want displayed in the Explorer tree.

-- Change a column's type by clicking on the A or # and select the alternate type.
+To change a column's data type, click the A or # under Type, and then select the new data type.

 Updated about 1 month ago